 MatchMaker superimposes protein or nucleic acid structures by first creating pairwise sequence alignments, then fitting the aligned residue pairs.
 Residue types and/or secondary structure information can be used to create the initial sequence alignments.
 Fitting uses one point per residue.
 Optionally, a structure-based multiple sequence alignment can be computed after the structures have been superimposed.

 Note: if it is already known which residue numbers in one structure should be paired with which residue numbers in the other, another possibility is to use the command match.
 See superimposing structures for a discussion of the different methods available in Chimera.
-See also: Match -> Align, Multalign Viewer, the Superpositions and Alignments tutorial, and
+See also: Match -> Align, Multalign Viewer, Align Chain Sequences, the Superpositions and Alignments tutorial, and

 Tools for integrated sequence-structure analysis with UCSF Chimera.
 Meng EC, Pettersen EF, Couch GS, Huang CC, Ferrin TE.
 BMC Bioinformatics.
 2006 Jul 12;7:339.